paul-nechifor/1930/README.md

 ### Map

 The map data is in `data/map.json`.
-This includes the SVG paths for the territories, their neighbours, names, etc.
+This includes the SVG paths for the territories, their neighbors, names, etc.

 I'll probably add other countries (real or otherwise) in the future.